vhrmo/darcula-solid/README.md

-# Darcula Solid Theme
+# Darcula Modified Solid Theme
-A dark theme based on Darcula, but with MORE contrasting & solid tones.
+A fork of a Darcula solid theme with minor color modifications.